Lineage of Black Hereford cattle breed traced to J&N Ranch

-The first Black Hereford was named "BJH Balder 7504,” BJH for Blue Jacket Herefords whose owner had the idea to incorporate the association, and Balder for the bloodline of J&N’s Black Hereford breeding.
-After starting their herd, the Hoaglands sought approval to establish Black Herefords as a separate breed of cattle.
-In 2003, Black Herefords received the international breed designation of “HB” for labeling semen worldwide.
-That same year, the Hoagland family opened the association to other breeders and began selling memberships.
-Today there are breeders in most States and several countries throughout the World.
-There are now three associations registering Black Herefords and all trace their breeding back to JN Balder bloodlines.
+The first Black Hereford was born in 1997 and was named "BJH Balder 7504."
+"BJH" for Blue Jacket Herefords whose owner had the idea to incorporate the association back in 1994, and "Balder" for the bloodline of J&N Ranch's Black Hereford breeding.
+After starting their Black Hereford herd, the Hoaglands began the approval process to establish Black Herefords as a separate breed of cattle.

 In 2000, the pedigree and performance records which were previously all hand-written were computerized by Norma Hoagland.